Barry Railway Company: Locomotives

-Being quite a small concern, the Barry Railway used private locomotive works to supply its motive power, particularly Sharp Stewart and Company and in common with many similar railways in South Wales, preferred locos with six- or eight-coupled (i.e. driving) wheels.
+Being quite a small concern, the Barry Railway used private locomotive works to supply its motive power, particularly Sharp, Stewart and Company and in common with many similar railways in South Wales, preferred locos with six- or eight-coupled (i.e. driving) wheels.

 Its complement of locomotives totalled 148 by 1914; on the Grouping, all were renumbered in to the Great Western Railway number series.
 Not a single Barry locomotive was scrapped during the company's lifetime.
 In September 1947, under nationalisation, only 84 engines were noted as located at Barry, just a few of the original Barry Railway GW rebuilds still being operational.
 Barry motive power depot was coded 88C under British Railways.

 Only four locomotives were fitted with steam heating apparatus for passenger coaches; these were in connection with the Ports-to-ports service run in conjunction with the GWR, Great Central and North Eastern Railway to Newcastle upon Tyne.

 Rolling stock

 Coaching stock was painted in an overall Dark Lake (a dark red colour) with 'straw' lining.
 The carriage lettering was in gold shaded to the right and below in red, and to the lower left in dark grey, to imitate the reflection of the paint work on an embossed letter.

-There are very few of these coaches left, and none are in service.
-Coach No.163 is (2017) undergoing restoration at Hampton Loade railway station on the Severn Valley Railway.

 Wagons were painted in red oxide, generally identified by 24 in high letters BR in white.
 Wagon numbers were shown on the lower left of the vehicles, while load and tare details were on the lower right.